sergio-legazpi/sergio-legazpi/README.md

 ## Hi, I'm Sergio 👋

 My name is Sergio, and I studied the **Bachelor's Degree in Computer Engineering** at the **University of Coruña**, specifically specializing in **Software Engineering**.
-Currently, I am working part-time (4 hours) and pursuing the Master's Degree in Computer Engineering (MUEI) at the University of Coruña.
+Currently, I am pursuing the Master's Degree in Computer Engineering (MUEI) at the University of Coruña.

 If I had to say something that clearly defines me, it would be my capacity for hard work and adaptation, along with a collaborative spirit and a positive attitude towards challenges.